gaebar/gaebar.github.io/src/pages/about/cv/index.md

 ##Course activities:

-- Creating responsive web pages for modern browsers using HTML5, CSS3, and JavaScript.
+- Creating responsive web pages for modern browsers using HTML5, CSS3, and JavaScript
-- Building richly interactive, front-end single-page applications using React.
+- Building richly interactive, front-end single-page applications using React
 - Writing secure full-stack MVC (Model-View-Controller) applications
 - Deploying dynamic apps on Heroku and static websites to Netlify
-- Consuming web APIs from third-party sites such as Twilio, TFL, and Mapbox.
+- Consuming web APIs from third-party sites such as Twilio, TFL, and Mapbox
-- Building RESTful APIs using MongoDB, Express and Flask with Python.
+- Building RESTful APIs using MongoDB, Express and Flask with Python
-- Collaborating as a team using Git and GitHub.
+- Collaborating as a team using Git and GitHub

 ## Projects